-2. Organizational Experience and Capacity (Maximum Score: 20 points)
+2. Organizational Experience and Capacity (Maximum Score: 15 points)

-- 201. The purpose of this section is for the applicant to describe the current services of the applicant organization and proposed subcontractors, if applicable, and their capacity to implement and administer the proposed project; and to provide evidence of prior success with similar initiatives that have included serving communities that lack multiple resources for youth.
-Describe the applicant organization, its mission, the range of services it provides, and communities where these services are provided. - 202.
-Describe the populations currently served by this organization including such factors as age, gender, race, ethnicity, socioeconomic status and other significant characteristics as appropriate.
-203. Describe the applicant organization's experience in providing youth programming and services to youth from priority communities, including those in foster care, those who are members of racial, ethnic and/or cultural minorities, and individuals with disabilities.
+The purpose of this section is for the applicant to describe the current services of the applicant organization and proposed subcontractors, if applicable, and their capacity to implement and administer the proposed project; and to provide evidence of prior success with similar initiatives that have included serving communities that lack multiple resources for youth.

+- 201. Describe the applicant organization's mission, the range of services it provides, and communities where these services are provided. - 202.
+Describe the populations currently served by this organization including such factors as age, gender, race, ethnicity, socioeconomic status and other significant characteristics as appropriate. - 203.
+Describe the applicant organization's experience in providing youth programming and services to youth from priority communities, including those in foster care, adjudication systems, youth who are victims of trafficking, runaway and homeless youth and/or other marginalized youth between the ages of 10-13.
 Describe evidence of prior success with similar initiatives that have included serving communities that lack multiple resources for youth. - 204.
 Discuss the applicant organization's relationships with schools, institutional settings, and/or community organizations, which serve youth in the priority communities.
-Discuss mechanisms to refer youth to other community-based service providers for physical, social, emotional, educational, and developmental support and services as necessary. - 205.
-Describe how the applicant organization will work with other service providers and individuals in their respective communities to identify and provide or expand a range of positive opportunities for the youth and their families. - 206.
-Confirm that the applicant organization will employ a STYA project director/coordinator who will be accessible full-time to the NYSDOH (including by e-mail); perform the essential tasks required to administer the project; be the lead in programmatic activities; and ultimately be responsible for the successful completion of the project/contract. - 207.
+Include how the applicant organization will work with other service providers and individuals in their respective communities to identify and provide or expand a range of positive opportunities for the youth and their families. - 205.
+Confirm that the applicant organization will employ a SRAE project director/coordinator who will be accessible to the NYSDOH (including by e-mail); perform the essential tasks required to administer the project; be the lead in programmatic activities; and ultimately be responsible for the successful completion of the project/contract. - 206.
 Indicate the agency's length of experience with administrative, fiscal, and programmatic oversight of government contracts, including timely and accurate submission of fiscal and project reports.
 Indicate any present/prior collaborations with the NYSDOH.

-3. Community Needs and Resources Assessment (Maximum Score: 20 points)
+3. Community Resources Assessment (Maximum Score: 15 points)

-The purpose of this section is to determine local health and human services needs and available resources affecting adolescent pregnancy and childbearing in the priority communities.
+The purpose of this section is to determine local health and human services available resources and needs affecting adolescent pregnancy and childbearing in the priority communities.
 Applicants may choose to serve up to two counties selecting the highest scoring ASHNI ZIP codes within the selected counties; however, each separate and distinct priority community is to be clearly reflected in this section.
 Relevant data can be found at: